quii/learn-go-with-tests/scaling-acceptance-tests.md

 ## Write the minimal amount of code for the test to run and check the failing test output

-Update the driver so it specifies a `name` query value in the request to ask for a particular `name` to be greeted.
+Update the driver so that it specifies a `name` query value in the request to ask for a particular `name` to be greeted.

 ```go
 func (d Driver) Greet(name string) (string, error) {